+We recognize that a thorough review of the field with more than 40 years of active research is challenging.
 For the interested reader we therefore point to other useful surveys.
-Campbell's tutorial [33] includes in-depth discussions of feature selection and stochastic modeling.
-A more recent overview, with useful discussions of normalization methods and speaker recognition applications, can be found in [22].
-Recent collection of book chapters on various aspects of speaker classification can also be found in [167, 168].
-For an overview of text-dependent recognition, refer to [91].
+Campbell's tutorial (Campbell, 1997) includes indepth discussions of feature selection and stochastic modeling.
+A more recent overview, with useful discussions of normalization methods and speaker recognition applications, can be found in (Bimbot et al., 2004).
+Recent collection of book chapters on various aspects of speaker classification can also be found in (Müller, 2007a; Müller, 2007b).
+For an overview of text-dependent recognition, refer to (Hébert, 2008).

 Section 2 provides fundamentals of speaker recognition.
 Sections 3 and 4 then elaborate feature extraction and speaker modeling principles.
 Section 5 describes robust methods to cope with real-life noisy and session mismatched conditions, with the focus on feature and score normalization.
 Section 6 is then devoted to the current supervector classifiers and their session compensation.
-In Section 7 we discuss the evaluation of speaker recognition performance and give pointers to software packages as well.
+In Section 7, we discuss the evaluation of speaker recognition performance and give pointers to software packages as well.
 Finally, possible future horizons of the field are outlined in Section 8, followed by conclusions in Section 9.